 Tanger Outlets in Riverhead.
 No trip out east would be complete without a stop in the Tanger outlets!
 They have all the usual outlets – but some you don’t often see, like Pottery Barn, Williams Sonoma and West Elm!

 On this recent trip, hubby and stopped in on the way home.
 I got lots of great summer clothes for the kids and he did his annual wardrobe update.
 I also happened to notice the Lululemon outlet is open here on Long Island!
-If you read THIS post, you know I LOVE the Lululemon outlet in Florida and even visited there twice this winter!
+If you read THIS post, you know I LOVE the Lululemon outlet in Orlando and even visited there twice this winter!

 To me, the best thing to do our east is relax and enjoy the beautiful scenery and slower pace!
 If you find yourself out this way, stay for a night or two and really unwind!